tonai/Lightning-talks/JavaScript/04_Various/02_Loading-and-performance.md

 ### Including scripts at the end of the `body`

-The most simple method to render the content quickly while keeping the script execution order.
+The most simple and reliable method to render the content quickly while keeping the script execution order.

 => [Try it yourself !](http://tonai.github.io/Lightning-talks/JavaScript/04_Various/02_Loading-and-performance/57.html)